DSXiangLi/DecryptPrompt/README.md

 - BatchPrompt: Accomplish more with less
 - You Only Cache Once: Decoder-Decoder Architectures for Language Models
 - XGrammar: Flexible and Efficient Structured Generation Engine for Large Language Models
+- Precise Length Control in Large Language Models
+- Top-nσ: Not All Logits Are You Need

 ### 模型知识编辑黑科技(model_edit)
 - ROME：Locating and Editing Factual Associations in GPT